Metropolitan Cathedral: Civil War History & Plaza Chill Spots

 Activities in Metropolitan Cathedral (Catedral Metropolitana)

-What is the best way to avoid the midday heat while visiting the Metropolitan Cathedral in Guatemala City?
+What is the best time of day to avoid crowds at the Metropolitan Cathedral?